spekarchik/PouchAndPaper/MOD_README.md

 - streamline resource farming and trading,
 - quickly prepare for breeding animals and gaining XP.

+### 🥕 Crop Sacks — same mechanic, now for carrots, potatoes, and beetroots

+Version **2.1.0** introduces three new blocks:

+- 🥔 **Sack of Potato**
+- 🥕 **Sack of Carrot**
+- 🍠 **Sack of Beetroot**

+These sacks work **just like seed pouches**, but are designed for **storing harvested crops**.
+Each sack can be filled with its respective crop by right-clicking, including inserting another sack of the same type (which gets absorbed into storage).

+Crop sacks show how full they are with **three visual fill levels**, making them handy for inventory management in:

+- 🚜 Automated farms
+- 🏡 Storage cellars
+- 🧱 Farm-themed builds

+When broken, they drop all contents and the sack itself.

 ### 🌱 Seed Pouches — now placeable blocks with real functionality

 Seed pouches are no longer just items — they are now **placeable blocks** that act as **mini seed containers**.
 When placed in the world, a pouch can store up to **60 seeds**, not counting the 4 used to craft it.
 You can fill it by: